 Dwayne Bravo did the same thing one year ago.

 Maybe it is an inside joke, something running in the locker room.
-A laugh the boys have after hard day with the bat and ball.
-A man point you had to score for the world to see.
+A laugh the boys have after a hard day with bat and ball.
+A main point you had to score for the world to see.

 Do not apologise, Chris.